KyleOndy/dotfiles/nix/pkgs/my-scripts/scripts/gpg_renewal/README.markdown

 export g=<location of GPG backups>

 . ./new-env.sh $g # note the script is sourced
+# enter password
 # edit the key if needed
 ./renew_gpg.sh $g
+# enter password 3 more times
+# create revocation, select 0, type
+# > I have lost control of this key
+# enter twic, y for yes
 k=<EXPORTED value from last script>

 ./upload-key.sh